konstantinoskolios/my-doctor-app/README.md

+# Project Overview and Technology Stack Documentation

+Author: Konstantinos Kolios

+This documentation provides an in-depth overview of the project and the technologies used.

-# Liquibase Documentation by Konstantinos Kolios
+# Liquibase Documentation

 ## Introduction